On this page:

 For a list of where our recent graduates are employed at, as well as to see the average salaries of Biochemsitry degree olders, visit Careers page.

-View Bachelor of Science in Biochemistry and Molecular Biology detailed program information and degree requirements in the University Catalog.
+View Bachelor of Science in Biochemistry and Molecular Biology detailed program information and degree requirements in the Academic Catalog.

 Students must apply for admission to Wright State University.